My Work Space

 rather than pushed.
 This particular plane has a very heavy blade

-that is great for planing tropical woods.
+that is great for planing very hard woods.
 This will make wood

 look like silk if you use it right.